 The American Sociological Association’s (ASA) National Standards for High School Sociology are designed to provide guidance to teachers and administrators seeking to develop high quality, developmentally appropriate one-semester introductory sociology courses for students in the 9th-12th grades.
 The National Standards provided here do not address all of the topics that could be covered in a one-semester sociology course.
 Rather, they establish the minimal content that any foundational sociology class at the regular high school level should cover.

 Teaching Resources and Innovations Library for Sociology (TRAILS) is available to all ASA members as a member benefit.
 TRAILS offers resources from over 1,000 authors in 71 sociological subject areas.
 Resources range from lesson plans and classroom activities to syllabi sets.
 Members are also encouraged to submit their own resources for TRAILS.

-For the past three years the High School Program team has traveled to the National Council for the Social Studies (NCSS) Annual Conference to present teaching resources and promote the resources ASA provides to high school sociology teachers and those that support enriching high school sociology curriculum.
+For the past six years the High School Program team has traveled to the National Council for the Social Studies (NCSS) Annual Conference to present teaching resources and promote the resources ASA provides to high school sociology teachers and those that support enriching high school sociology curriculum.
 We are happy to offer the resources provided at the conferences to those that could not attend.
 Resources include lesson plans, reading and movie lists, and PowerPoints from sociologists that conduct research in the areas of the year’s conference theme.